gear-foundation/gear-wiki/docs/examples/Infra/varatube.md

 There is also an option to cancel the active subscription.

-The VaraTube consists of two smart contracts:
+The VaraTube consists of two programs:
-- [Gear Fungible Token (gFT-20)](../Standards/gft-20) contract determines user and service balances required to purchase a subscription and approves Subscription contract to get funds from user's balance.
+- [Gear Fungible Token (gFT-20)](../Standards/gft-20) contract determines user and service balances required to purchase a subscription and approves Subscription program to get funds from user's balance.
-- [VaraTube Subscription](https://github.com/gear-foundation/dapps/tree/master/contracts/varatube) contract manages service's subscription - its availability, expiration, auto renewal.
+- [VaraTube Subscription](https://github.com/gear-foundation/dapps/tree/master/contracts/varatube) program manages service's subscription - its availability, expiration, auto renewal.

 ## How to run

 ### ⚒️ Build program

-- Get the source code of [VaraTube contract](https://github.com/gear-foundation/dapps/tree/master/contracts/varatube/src) and [Fungible Token contract](https://github.com/gear-foundation/dapps/tree/master/contracts/fungible-token)
+- Get the source code of [VaraTube program](https://github.com/gear-foundation/dapps/tree/master/contracts/varatube/src) and [Fungible Token contract](https://github.com/gear-foundation/dapps/tree/master/contracts/fungible-token)
-- Build contracts as described in [README.md](https://github.com/gear-foundation/dapps/tree/master/contracts/fungible-token#readme).
+- Build programs as described in [README.md](https://github.com/gear-foundation/dapps/tree/master/contracts/fungible-token#readme).

 ### 🏗️ Upload program

 1. You can deploy a program using [idea.gear-tech.io](https://idea.gear-tech.io/)
-2. In the network selector choose `Vara Network Testnet` or `Development` in case if you have running a local node
+2. In the network selector choose `Vara Network Testnet` or `Development` if you have running a local node
 3. Upload program `varatube.opt.wasm` from `/target/wasm32-unknown-unknown/release/`
 4. Upload metadata file `meta.txt`
 5. Specify `init payload` and calculate gas!